shakacode/sass-resources-loader/README.md

 ## Usage

-Create your file (or files) with resources:
+Create your file (or files) with resources, which are snippets of Sass that you want available to places like CSS modules Sass:

 ```scss
 /* resources.scss */